New project announcement

 By being explicit, the intentions behind the code are obvious, making it easier for any developer to understand and work with the codebase.

-If you found this article helpful, you might enjoy my free newsletter.
-I share developer tips and insights to help you grow your skills and career.
+Found this article helpful?
+You might enjoy my free newsletter.
+I share dev tips and insights to help you grow your coding skills and advance your tech career.

 Webdev